ecmwf/polytope/readme.md

 #### Git Large File Storage

-Polytope uses Git Large File Storage (LFS) to store large test data files.
+Polytope uses Git Large File Storage (LFS) to store large test data files used in its tests and examples.
 Before cloning Polytope, it is thus necessary to install Git LFS, by following instructions provided [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) for example.

 #### Extra Dependencies

-The Polytope tests require the installation of eccodes and GDAL.
+The Polytope tests and examples require the installation of eccodes and GDAL.
 It is possible to install both of these dependencies using either a package manager or manually.